MiaTisdale/Natours/README.md

 # Natours
-Built by MIA TISDALE.
+Built by Mia Tisdale.
 Design & Copyright © by Jonas Schmedtmann.